 Ben: We also have a big update in Teleport 5.0 which was our last release that goes beyond just kubectl execs.
 And you can think of kubectl execs as a sort of a SSH sort of root into a pod.
 And Application Access was another addition recently.
 We had feedback from customers who had many internal applications or DevOps tools they were running that were open to the public internet, that were kind of unsecure.
 Actually, the Kubernetes Dashboard is a perfect example of this along with, like, Jenkins.
 But this can also include internal apps that teams build that they also want to provide a second factor and an audit log for access.
 And lastly, database access, this is sort of fresh off the press.
 We're currently in an alpha stage.
 And in Q1 we'll have more information about Teleport for database access.
 But this brings the same role-based access controls to databases without having to expose them over the internet.
 And you can also get compliance and auditability too.
 So —

 Mark: But if we start in the cloud, are all those different access: server, Kubernetes, application, those different protocols, are they all in cloud?
 Or is there one for server, one for Kubernetes?
 How do we think about that?

 How Teleport Cloud Changes How You Use Teleport

 Ben: Yeah.
-So you can think of your Teleport Cloud instance as the Unified Access Plane that you can connect servers, Kubernetes, applications and databases to that, and that’s sort of your central place.
-And so I’m going to want to do a few case studies later, Mark.
+So you can think of your Teleport Cloud instance as the Access Platform that you can connect servers, Kubernetes, applications and databases to that, and that's sort of your central place.
+And so I'm going to want to do a few case studies later, Mark.
 But we have customers who migrate from AWS to GCP.
 And by using Teleport, they sort of unify the access, and it becomes standard across their sort of two cloud providers.
 And it makes that migration and access much easier.

 Mark: Thanks, Ben.